 The Garmin Express application connects your watch to your Garmin Connect account using a computer.
 You can use the Garmin Express application to upload your activity data to your Garmin Connect account and to send data, such as workouts or training plans, from the Garmin Connect website to your watch.
-You can also install software updates and manage your Connect IO apps.
+You can also add music to your watch (Downloading Personal Audio Content, page 34).
+You can also install software updates and manage your Connect IQ apps.